iLambda/coolbotgifs/README.md

 # customize

-You can easily change the tastes of math-artist by editing the genetic algorithm inside **generate.js**, or even implement a whole new type of selection !
+You can easily change the tastes of the algorithm by editing the genetic algorithm inside **generate.js**, or even implement a whole new type of selection !
 Changing the parameters of the genetic algorithm will drastically modify the results :